Nadia Mejía: Miss California USA 2016 and Miss USA 2016

 Representing Corona del Mar, Mejía was crowned Miss California USA 2016 on December 6, 2015.
 At Miss USA 2016, she was voted Fan Favorite and placed in the Top 5.

 Miss Universe Ecuador 2024

 In January 2024, Mejía joined the virtual casting for the inaugural Miss Universe Ecuador pageant.
 She was selected among 25 candidates and later designated as the representative of the Ecuadorian community in the United States.
 She placed first runner-up.

 Miss Universe Ecuador 2025

 On July 26, 2025, Mejía represented again the Ecuadorian community in the United States at Miss Universe Ecuador 2025, held at the Palacio de Cristal in Guayaquil.
-She won the title and will represent Ecuador at Miss Universe 2025 in Thailand.
+She won the title and represented Ecuador at Miss Universe 2025 in Thailand, where she was Unplaced.

 Advocacy

 During the Miss USA 2016 competition, Mejía discussed her experience with anorexia nervosa, which she has addressed publicly in interviews.

 Her advocacy initiative, titled I Am Enough, focuses on promoting self-acceptance and encouraging young people to embrace their individuality.